valentina-hayajneh/Patch-antenna/README.md

 ## Optimization Process

 To reduce mismatch, the patch length was optimized.
-The optimal value was found to be between 14.38 mm and 43.14 mm, which improved matching and brought the results closer to expectations.
+The optimal value was found to be between 14.38 mm and 43.14 mm, which improved matching and brought the results closer to expectations,This optimization step confirms that a patch length of **28.76 mm** yields the best impedance matching at the target frequency (2.4 GHz).

 <img width="1323" height="447" alt="image" src="https://github.com/user-attachments/assets/b168e59b-dc95-4fa1-bdbb-fa3163ddde4c" />